Granting Corporations Bill of Rights Protections Is Not "Pro-business"

 While news coverage often refers to expanding corporate political power as a “pro-business" activity, independent business advocates are likely to disagree.
 In fact, two of the three broad-based national business organizations submitting amicus curiae (friend of the court) briefs in Citizens United v FEC at the U.S. Supreme Court argued against allowing corporations to engage in direct electioneering.

 The American Independent Business Alliance (AMIBA) says such a change would badly harm the majority of America’s independent businesses.
-AMIBA’s brief to the U.S. Supreme Court, written by Demos, argued that even with present limitations on corporate political power, “large corporations have converted their economic power into political favors that extract subsidies from taxpayers, stifle enforcement of anti-trust laws…and other rules that disadvantage small business.”
+AMIBA’s brief to the U.S. Supreme Court, written by Demos, argued that even with present limitations on corporate political power, large corporations have converted their economic power into political favors that consistently harm small businesses.

 The tendency of powerful corporations to lobby for lawmakers to erect or sustain barriers to entry* is another problem acknowledged by conservatives and progressives alike.
 To enlarge corporate political power further, AMIBA's brief notes, would both harm the political process and undermine genuine market competition.